Course Description

 Students who successfully complete this course will be able to:

-- Analyze how a data classification standard impacts an IT infrastructure's access control requirements and implementation.
+- Analyze how an information classification standard impacts an IT infrastructure’s access control requirements and implementation.

-- Define proper security controls within the User Domain to mitigate risks and threats caused by human behavior.
+- Define proper security controls and techniques to mitigate risks and threats in an IT infrastructure.

-- Implement appropriate access controls for information systems within IT infrastructures.
+- Implement appropriate access controls and identity management techniques within IT infrastructures.

 - Implement a secure remote access solution.